-Soon after harvest, mushrooms have to be cleaned and graded before sending to the market or storage in a cool atmosphere.
-The grading and sorting is done according to their colour (pure white, slightly brown, damaged), size, stage of the cap or partial veil (Intact, slightly open, open), length of the stem etc. Grading is generally done on the basis of size of the button, shape of pileus and opening of gills, also known as buttons, cups and umbrellas, respectively.
-The mushrooms for fresh market are packed in plastic containers, perforated polythene bags of 100 gauge thickness or loose bags at varying packages.
+• Soon after harvest, mushrooms have to be cleaned and graded before sending to the market or storage in a cool atmosphere.
+The grading and sorting is done according to their colour (pure white , slightly brown , damaged), size , stage of the cap or partial veil (Intact , slightly open , open), length of the stem etc. Grading is

-Fig. 10.5 & 10.6 Button mushrooms kept in the container after removal of rootbuts and packed in in plastic trays after grading
+10.6 Button Fig. 10.5 & mushrooms kept the container after in removal of rootbuts and packed in plastic after grading in trays